Tharun0707/EXP-7/Ex_No_7_AI-Powered Smart Contract for Decentralized Negotiation.md

 # Experiment 7: AI-Powered Smart Contract for Decentralized Negotiation

+**Name : Tharun Sridhar**

+**Reg No : 212223230230**

 # Aim:
-# To create a smart contract that integrates AI logic for automated negotiation in decentralized commerce.
+To create a smart contract that integrates AI logic for automated negotiation in decentralized commerce.
 The contract adjusts price and conditions dynamically based on real-time market trends using an on-chain AI model.

 # Algorithm:
 ## Step 1: AI-Powered Dynamic Pricing